1jour1vin

 Robert Parker - Wine Advocate

-Lynch Moussas 2015 is a blend of 79% Cabernet Sauvignon and 21% Merlot, harvested between September 17 and October 1 with a yield of 44hl/hectare.
-The bouquet is well defined, with initial aromas of raspberry and wild strawberry, well-integrated wood, and pleasant undergrowth aromas that appear with aeration.
-The palate is medium-bodied, with supple tannins and well-controlled acidity, leading to a lingering spicy finish.
-This is a fine wine, in keeping with the 2014 vintage, fresh and classy, which was not the case 10 years ago.
+Lynch Moussas 2015 is a blend of 79% Cabernet Sauvignon and 21% Merlot, harvested between September 17 and October 1 with a yield of 44 hl/hectare.
+The bouquet is well-defined, opening with aromas of raspberry and wild strawberries; the oak is well-integrated, and pleasant notes of forest floor emerge upon aeration.
+On the palate, it is medium-bodied, with supple tannins and well-balanced acidity, leading to a lingering, spicy finish.
+It is a refined wine, in the same vein as the 2014 vintage—fresh and elegant—which was not the case 10 years ago.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-The 2015 vintage is at its best, with beautiful definition and a thickness on the palate that we had not experienced before.
-Full-bodied and endowed with beautiful flesh, with racy tannins.
-To be followed closely.
+The 2015 vintage is at its best, displaying excellent definition and a richness on the palate that we hadn't seen before.
+It is well-rounded and full-bodied, with elegant tannins.
+One to watch closely.

 About the estate:

-Philippe Castéja has been breathing new life into this classified growth for several years now.
-Oenologist Denis Dubourdieu has carried out extensive work here, starting with the restoration of the vineyard.
-Over the last few vintages, the wines have improved and the château now benefits from technical facilities that should enable it to go even further.
-Lynch-Moussas produces a relatively fine wine of medium body, which can be drunk fairly quickly.
+For several years now, Philippe Castéja has been breathing new life into this classified growth.
+Winemaker Denis Dubourdieu has done a thorough job here, starting with a complete overhaul of the vineyard.
+Over the past few vintages, the wines have improved, and the château now benefits from technical facilities that should allow it to go even further.
+Lynch-Moussas produces a relatively delicate wine of medium body that can be enjoyed fairly quickly.

 Wine Enthusiast